 The ACT Government has committed to a significant reform agenda to reduce the harmful impacts of gambling across our community.
 This includes a commitment within the Parliamentary Agreement to reduce the number of gaming machines that can be operated in the Territory to 4,000 by 1 July 2020.

-The submissions will be considered in finalising the preferred framework for achieving a maximum of 4,000 gaming machine authorisations in the ACT.
-Once all comments have been considered, the Government will bring forward legislation to the ACT Legislative Assembly.
+The submissions were considered in finalising the preferred framework for achieving a maximum of 4,000 gaming machine authorisations in the ACT.
+Once all comments were considered, the Government will bring forward legislation to the ACT Legislative Assembly.